ImudTrust-Projects/Console-X-Something-Api/README.md

 Making this project open source allows anyone to:

-- Understand how the Liquid.Client API works
+- Understand how the Console-X-Something API works
 - Experiment and build their own projects
 - Learn about **JavaScript backend APIs** and **Vercel deployment**
 - Keep development and learning accessible to everyone